Brno hlavní nádraží: Future plans

 Currently Brno station is approaching at full capacity and therefore in need of expansion, however its location on the edge of the historic center of the city prevents that.
 Capacity problems are just in one part of the railway station, on the southern station head (switch system), where is a regional transport.
 The question of how to cope with the substance of railway station has been being discussed for several decades.
 The idea of moving railway station to the new location, 550 metres southern, emerged already in the 1920s.
 It was after a sudden increase of transport capacity between 1923 and 1924 (26% more).
 Such an increase has never happened again.
 Experts who worked for Brno before World War II abandoned this idea.
 Later on this idea reappeared several times in the new contexts.
 In 1970 railway station was relieved from freight transport which was transferred to the modernized track on the South.
 Since then the railway station has been intended purely for passenger transportation.

 The city council have made plans to build a new station in a remote location – 960 metres southeast from the city where personal and cargo transport would be reunited again.
 This possibility is confronted with a continuous opposition of experts and public.
 Already in 2004 this situation invoked a citizens-initiated referendum.
 However, this referendum did not become binding for city because of the insufficient turnout (25%).
 Legislation required 50% turnout at that time.
 The overwhelming majority of 85% of voters was for keeping railway station on the current place.
 Nowadays citizens have initiated a new referendum, which was held simultaneously with regional and senate election on the 7 and 8 October 2016.
 According to the current legislation only 35% turnout is sufficient for legally binding outcome of the referendum.

+A new main train station is scheduled to begin construction in 2028 and is estimated to be opened between 2032 and 2035.
+This will effectively move the main station about 800 meters south to its current location.